moorepants/dissertation/_sources/motioncapture.txt

 run to run and became somewhat of a subjective task.
 It correctly shows the increased motions at low speeds, but the information from the principal components interested me less and less as we continued to work with it.
-This is what led me to transform the marker data into more concrete cooridinates that have more meaning and connection to the kinematics we typically examine in the bicycle-rider system.
+This is what led me to transform the marker data into more concrete coordinates that have more meaning and connection to the kinematics we typically examine in the bicycle-rider system.
 I think the data set can provide some more concrete conclusions about how we balance a bicycle.
 One other thing that I thought about pursuing was making use of scaling with respect to mass in the principal component analysis.
 It is possible to applying weighting such that motions associated with points on limbs with more mass.
-This could in affect reveal motions that have more effect on the dynamics.
+This could in affect reveal motions that have more effect on the dynamics than simply the kinematics.

-.. todo:: expand on this last thought